-Travel experiences in Wayanad is special.
+Travel experiences in Wayanad are special.
 It is a picturesque plateau at a height of 700 to 2100 metres and consists of three talukas.
 It is at Kerala’s borders with Karnataka and Tamil Nadu states.
 Agriculture is the main occupation of the people with production of cash crops like coffee, pepper, cardamom, tea and spices.

 As our car climbed up towards Kalpetta, the outside temperature gradually came down.
 Along the way, we passed a number of tea plantations.
 We could see a mountain stream for part of the route.

 About 19 km from Kalpetta, at Punchavayal, is an ancient Jain temple.
 The construction has used huge granite blocks.
 There are many carvings on the stone pillars.
 The temple dates back to fourteenth century.

 The temple has been built according to the architectural style of the Jains.
 Many portions were destroyed during Tipu Sultan’s invasion.
 The temple is in ruins now because of long years of neglect and is in need of urgent repairs.